muffinthepao/workguide-client/README.md

 - Should users be able to get in touch with answer givers?
 - Since the video parts are stored on browser cache, and my demos are all less than 30secs each.
 We might face an issue when each video part is a max of 1min.
 Not sure whether chrome will crash
 - Give users the opportunity to view a preview of all video parts at the end before submission.
 - currently there are many points of failure for the video booth ask I am using 2 video processing apis with ExpressJs as the server between the Client, ImageKit, and Shotstack.
-I can lose connectivty to each of those any any point.
+I can lose connectivity to each of those at any point.
 And the video creation will be unsuccessful
 -
 ___
 ##Points to improve